 Not such a great deal after all.

 Unfortunately, this pricing trick is pretty pervasive in the hosting industry, as many try to pull the same stunt.
 Buyer beware, I guess.

 Daily backups are incredibly helpful for a variety of reasons.

 For example, sometimes, plugins don’t play well together.
 You upload a new one and hit Activate immediately without checking to see what versions of WordPress (or your theme) it’s been tested for.
 All of a sudden… nothing.
-Site go bye-bye.
+The site goes bye-bye.

 At least you can easily recover from this mistake.
 God forbid hackers to exploit security breaches and inject malicious code.
 Good luck cleaning that out!